Kentico/xperience-disqus/README.md

 [![Nuget](https://img.shields.io/nuget/v/Kentico.Xperience.Disqus)](https://www.nuget.org/packages/Kentico.Xperience.Disqus) [![Stack Overflow](https://img.shields.io/badge/Stack%20Overflow-ASK%20NOW-FE7A16.svg?logo=stackoverflow&logoColor=white)](https://stackoverflow.com/tags/kentico)

-# Xperience Disqus Widget
+# Xperience by Kentico Disqus Widget

-The __Disqus comments__ widget for Kentico Xperience 13 provides an option to add a comment section to any page on your website.
+The __Disqus comments__ widget for Xperience by Kentico provides an option to add a comment section to any page on your website.
 Disqus offers advanced moderation tools, analytics and monetization options.
-This integration also includes advanced [on-line marketing tools](#on-line-marketing-integration) to integrate Disqus with marketing automation, activities and macros.

-## Prerequisite

-This integration is compatible with any __Kentico Xperience 13 (version 13.0.32 or newer)__ project using the __ASP.NET Core__ development model.

 ## Installation

-1. Install the [Kentico.Xperience.Disqus](https://www.nuget.org/packages/Kentico.Xperience.Disqus) NuGet package in your live site Xperience project.
+1. Install the [Kentico.Xperience.Disqus](https://www.nuget.org/packages/Kentico.Xperience.Disqus) NuGet package in your Xperience by Kentico project.
 1. Open the [Disqus Admin](https://disqus.com/admin/) website.
     1. Select the "I want to install Disqus on my site" option if you haven't done so before.
     1. Create a new site (or select an existing one) and note the __Shortname__ from __Settings__ -> __General__ tab.
-1. In your live-site project's `appsettings.json`, add the following setting:
+1. In your project's `appsettings.json`, add the following setting:

 ```json
 "xperience.disqus":  {